Canary Islands - Profile

 - La Graciosa marina also requires advance reservation and a permit is required to anchor here.

 - Cruisers report that government run marinas, once the cheaper option, have now doubled their fees (see report adjacent).
+Also, most government run marinas require advance reservation.
+See Restrictions for more details.

 - Gas: arrive with propane bottles filled, your gas bottle may not be approved for filling here.
 See report.